iluvjava/Maths/Notebook 2.0 obsidian/AMATH 585 Numerical Analysis of BVP/The TST Matrix.md

 > \right) \quad \forall\; 1\le l \le m
 > $$

-Which denotes the $l$ element of the eigen vector $v{(k)}$.
+Which denotes the $l$ element of the eigenvector $v{(k)}$.
 Take note that the eigenvectors are indeed the eigenvector of the above matrices, which can be derived like:

 $$
 \begin{aligned}